Are you looking to protect your family or to preserve a legacy? Let us help you secure affordable coverage to protect

 How much coverage do I need?

-It honestly all depends on your unique needs.
-Our life “needs analysis” will help determine the amount of money that your family may need.
-This amount will vary for each family based on expenses/debts, assets, and each specific estate planning situation.
-While many insurance providers recommend a policy equivalent to five times your annual income, it may be best to speak with an expert before deciding on an appropriate level of coverage.
+It all depends on your unique needs.
+Our life “needs analysis” will help determine the proper amount of money that your family may need.
+This amount will vary for each family based on income levels, expenses/debts, assets and each unique estate planning situation.
+While many insurance professionals recommend a policy equivalent to five times your annual income, it may be best to speak with an one of our experts before deciding on an appropriate level of coverage.

 Term vs. Permanent Insurance:

 By contrast, Term insurance provides coverage over a specific period of time (typically 10, 15 or 20+ years) to satisfy a temporary (yet important!) need.
 After the pre-determined period has expired, the plan is normally renewable annually.
-Term policies do not accumulate cash value but provide important coverage at a reasonable price.
+Term policies do not accumulate cash value but do provide important coverage at a reasonable price.
 Some term policies can be “converted” to a permanent form insurance and this is something that should be reviewed by a professional.

 We understand you have a budget.
 Our local consultants can recommend ways to improve your financial situation as it relates to your life insurance and look forward to serving you.